Alaka-ibr/HR-Capstone-project/README.md

 - *Insight:* This is the one that surprised me most.
 It suggests the company isn't losing its weakest performers  voluntary resignations skew toward people who were actually doing well.
 That's a more costly kind of turnover than losing underperformers, because you're not just backfilling a role, you're replacing someone who was good at it.

 **Q4 — Bonus Payout by Performance Band**
-- *Observation:* The "Achieving" band accounts for roughly $190K of the $502K total bonus pool  the single largest share, ahead of "Exceeding" (~$145K) and "Outstanding" (~$92K).
+- *Observation:* The "Achieving" band accounts for roughly $190K of the $502K total bonus pool  the single largest share, ahead of exceding** (~$145K) and "Outstanding" (~$92K).**
-- *Insight:* This isn't because top performers get shortchanged — it's simply that more employees land in the middle "Achieving" band than in the very top bands, so the group as a whole draws a bigger total slice even at a lower bonus percentage each.
+- *Insight:* This isn't because top performers get shortchanged it's simply that more employees land in the middle "Achieving" band than in the very top bands, so the group as a whole draws a bigger total slice even at a lower bonus percentage each.
 Worth knowing if leadership assumes the bonus budget is mostly going to star performers — most of it, in dollar terms, is actually going to solidly-average employees.

 ## What I noticed once everything was clean